 While King Robert Baratheon despises him, many think of Rhaegar with respect, especially Targaryen loyalists.
-Ser Jaime Lannister still remembers the iron tones of Rhaegar’s voice and thinks he would have made a good king.
-Ser Barristan Selmy, who served three kings, recalls that Rhaegar would have been better then all three combined.
+Ser Jaime Lannister still remembers the iron tones of Rhaegar’s voice.
+Ser Barristan Selmy, who served three kings, thinks that Rhaegar would have been better then any of them.
 His sister, Daenerys Targaryen, is often compared to Rhaegar as a compliment.
 Eddard Stark, Robert's friend and Lyanna's brother, remembers Rhaegar in a neutral manner.
 People who had romantic feelings toward Rhaegar include Cersei Lannister and Jon Connington.

 Prince Rhaegar was King Aerys II and Queen Rhaella's first-born son.
 He was born in the year 259AL, on the same day that the Tragedy at Summerhall took place.
 As a child he read obsessively, to the point that jests were made about his habits.
 He became a noted warrior later in life, although he did not initially seem inclined to martial habits.
 However, he became motivated to excel in this field, apparently by something he read.